 4 – Remove Negative Backlinks to Your Site

 If you already have a website or blog, there is a good chance you have a lot of links pointing back to your site.
 Some of them are good and some of them might be bad.
 Low quality and irrelevant links pointing to your site can be harmful to your site and may even be pushing it lower in the search results.

 To learn more about negative backlinks and how to remove them from your site, be sure to check out this quality resource.

 5 – Don’t Comment Publicly to Negative Content

-When monitoring your online reputation, you are probably going to find some comments, reviews and site content that you just don't agree with.
-For times like these, it's important that you bite your tongue and not leave any nasty comments in an open forum -- as they may come back to haunt you later on, or even make your reputation seem worse!
+When monitoring your online reputation, you are probably going to find some comments, reviews, news (on sites like Google), and site content that you just don’t agree with.
+For times like these, it’s important that you bite your tongue and not leave any nasty comments in an open forum — as they may come back to haunt you later on, or even make your reputation seem worse!